bazel-contrib/rules_nodejs/docs/Built-ins.md

+---
+title: Built-ins
+layout: home
+stylesheet: docs
+---
+# Built-in rules

+These rules are available without any npm installation, via the `WORKSPACE` install of the `build_bazel_rules_nodejs` workspace.
+This is necessary to bootstrap Bazel to run the package manager to download other rules from NPM.
 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

 <a name="#npm_package"></a>

 ## npm_package

 <pre>
 npm_package(<a href="#npm_package-name">name</a>, <a href="#npm_package-deps">deps</a>, <a href="#npm_package-packages">packages</a>, <a href="#npm_package-rename_build_files">rename_build_files</a>, <a href="#npm_package-replace_with_version">replace_with_version</a>, <a href="#npm_package-replacements">replacements</a>, <a href="#npm_package-srcs">srcs</a>, <a href="#npm_package-vendor_external">vendor_external</a>)
 </pre>